Latest News and Info

 • Looking after room hire resources (cups, urns, jugs, crockery etc, and IT equipment such as laptops, TV’s, remotes, extension leads) ensure everything is correctly put away

-• Regular checks that work/activity space toilets in reasonable condition and replenish stocks of toilet paper/soap as required
+• Regular check that work/activity space toilets in reasonable condition; clean as required and replenish stocks as required

-• Keep room hirers areas tidy, replenishing stocks of tea/coffee, emptying bins, wiping tables down; clearing away after buffets
+• Keep room hirers areas tidy, replenishing stocks of tea/coffee, emptying bins, wiping tables down

 • Emptying and loading dishwashers as needed

-• Make sure enough teas/coffees, biscuits in stock for room hire
+• Make sure enough teas/coffees (including decaf), sugar and biscuits in stock

 • Collect and record feedback from room hirers